EEHarbor/low_nospam/readme.md

 Currently selected service short name (string).

+### set_server_ignore($key, $force)

+Add keys to the internal server_ignore array.
+Each of those keys of the `$_SERVER` superglobal will not be sent along to the service.
+If a string is given, it will be added to the array.
+If an array is given, the whole array is added.
+If the `$force` flag is set to `TRUE`, the whole array will be replaced.

 ### set_member_groups($ids)

 Used to set member group IDs that were set by the user in the Extension Settings.